 Everyone on the vase is in good shape as well.
 The girls are “buff” and each guy, referred to here as a “geezer,” is “toned and strong.”
 They are in the prime of their life and able to enjoy it forever.
 They are also filled with sexual need.
 All the young people, whether they are wearing “Calvin’s” or “thongs” are “never” going to “be deflated.”
 Additionally, they don’t ever have to worry about “chlamydia roulette.”
 This shows the speaker’s care for these young people.
 STDs or STIs will never hurt them.

 The neighborhood expands in stanza four of ‘Ode on a Grayson Perry Urn.’
 There are people outside on the streets watching this progression of young people.
 They too are young, and described as “rat-boys” and “corn-rowed cheerleaders.”
 They wear their hair in braids and are drinking “Buckfast and Diamond White.”
-These are two different kinds of beer which one might associate with lower and middle class lifestyles.
+These are two different kinds of beer that one might associate with lower and middle-class lifestyles.

 He refers to the “tarmac” as belonging to “dead suburban streets”.
 There is something exciting and joyful about the adventure the kids are on, and therefore, one can assume, about the vase itself.
 This is an apt description of Grayson Perry’s work.
 His pieces are often considered to be pushing back against the art establishment, testing the boundaries of what can be considered fine art on the market.

-In amongst all this fun there are the older neighbours in the background.
+In amongst all this fun, there are the older neighbors in the background.
 They are looking out of their curtains in disapproval.
 The “curtains twitch” as the “pensioners and parents” call the police.